Crowe appoints partner - Grand Rapids Business Journal

-Jason Naber, CPA, was recently promoted to partner in audit services at Crowe LLP, a public accounting, consulting and technology firm with offices around the world.
+Heather Hoezee, CPA, was recently promoted to partner in tax services at Crowe LLP, a public accounting, consulting and technology firm with offices around the world.

-He has been with the firm for over 15 years and is based out of the Grand Rapids office.
+She has been with the firm for over five years and is based out of the Grand Rapids office.

-Naber specializes in financial statement audits and audits of internal controls over financial reporting.
-He will lead the Michigan audit services team serving clients in the financial services industry.
-He earned his bachelor’s degree in business from the University of Michigan and his master’s degree in accounting from Grand Valley State University.
-He is a member of the American Institute of Certified Public Accountants and the Michigan Institute of Certified Public Accountants.
+Hoezee specializes in providing consulting and compliance services to corporations over a broad range of industries, including manufacturing and distribution, life sciences, and health care.
+She earned her bachelor’s degree in business administration from Western Michigan University and her master’s degree in taxation from Grand Valley State University.
+She is a member of the American Institute of Certified Public Accountants and the Michigan Institute of Certified Public Accountants.

 Facebook Comments